Vaginismus causes the muscles around the entrance of your vagina to tighten when you or someone else tries to put something into it.

 - you have vaginal discharge that smells or is coloured

-- you have tummy pain
+- you have tummy or pelvic pain

 - it hurts when you pee or you need to pee more often